A warm super-Neptune around the G-dwarf star TOI-1710 revealed with TESS, SOPHIE and HARPS-N: Discussion conclusions

 \subsection{Prospect for atmospheric characterization via transmission spectroscopy}

-In order to compare TOI-1710\:b with other planets, we selected the sub-group of planets with radii $4\leqslant R_{\rm p}/{\rm R}_{\rm \earth}\leqslant7$, masses $20\leqslant M_{\rm p}/{\rm M}_{\rm \earth}\leqslant40$, and transiting a $V<10$ star (see Fig.~\ref{fig:histogram_mV}).
-This group holds the small-sized planets among the transitional planets (Sub-Jovian category defined by \citet{2018PASP..130k4401K}) with about 2-$\upsigma$ mass range around that of TOI-1710\:b, and TOI-1710\:b is among the ones hosted by the brightest stars.
+In order to compare TOI-1710\:b with other planets, we selected the subgroup of planets with radii $4\leqslant R_{\rm p}/{\rm R}_{\rm \earth}\leqslant7$ and masses $20\leqslant M_{\rm p}/{\rm M}_{\rm \earth}\leqslant40$ that are transiting a $V<10$ star (see Fig.~\ref{fig:histogram_mV}).
+This group comprises the small planets among the transitional planets (sub-Jovian category, as defined by \citealt{2018PASP..130k4401K}) with about a 2$\upsigma$ mass range around that of TOI-1710\:b; TOI-1710\:b is one of those hosted by the brightest stars.

 We discuss here the possibility of further characterization of the planet, in particular by examining the potential of \textit{JWST} in-transit observations to detect the presence of molecular features in transmission spectra.
 We calculate a transmission spectroscopy metric (TSM) \citep[cf.][Eq.~1]{2018PASP..130k4401K} of 97, with an equilibrium temperature $T_{\rm eq}=687\pm~50\mathrm{K}$, placing TOI-1710\:b on a second quartile rank for transmission spectroscopy follow-up efforts, and making it a good candidate for atmospheric characterization.
-Therefore, future follow-up observations will not only allow the search for additional planets in the TOI-1710 system but might also help constrain low-mass planet formation and evolution models, key to understanding the hot Neptunian desert.
+Therefore, future follow-up observations will not only allow the search for additional planets in the TOI-1710 system, but might also help constrain low-mass planet formation and evolution models, key to understanding the hot-Neptune desert.

-We gauged the pertinence of TOI-1710\:b as a target for atmospheric detection in the optical band with respect to the planets of the same range.
-More specifically, we selected a class of the known transiting exoplanets orbiting G-dwarf stars (or with effective temperatures comprised between $5000$ and $6000~\mathrm{K}$ when the spectral type of the host star is unknown) and among them, those that stand in the same size and mass ranges as TOI-1710\:b ($4\leqslant R_{\rm p}/{\rm R}_{\rm \earth}\leqslant7$ and $20\leqslant M_{\rm p}/{\rm M}_{\rm \earth}\leqslant40$).
-The predicted S/N for observations in transmission spectroscopy in the V-band can be calculated from the following relation:
+We gauged the pertinence of TOI-1710\:b as a target for atmospheric detection in the optical band with respect to the planets in the same range.
+More specifically, we selected a class of the known transiting exoplanets orbiting G-dwarf stars (or with effective temperatures between $5000$ and $6000~\mathrm{K}$ when the spectral type of the host star is unknown) and among them, those that are in the same size and mass ranges as TOI-1710\:b ($4\leqslant R_{\rm p}/{\rm R}_{\rm \earth}\leqslant7$ and $20\leqslant M_{\rm p}/{\rm M}_{\rm \earth}\leqslant40$).
+The predicted S/N for observations in transmission spectroscopy in the V band can be calculated from the relation